Evaluate pedagogical tool#

 Check for known issues#

 Is there a public place for other readers or consumers to provide feedback?
 How many issues are reported on the code examples, and are they being resolved?
 See e.g. Issues · rmcelreath/rethinking.
 Is there an errata for published material?
 If there’s no errata, it’s likely there are a lot of issues.
-See Review.
+See Introduction.

 Ask for an independent evaluation#